Fabrications and Pet Portraits

 Alexis in Okinawa, 1982 – a chance photograph that seems to capture my mother’s artistic spirit so well.
 Border is hand-done sashiko embroidery, a nod to our family’s Japanese connections.
 About 16″ x 20″; completed 2018.
 Private Collection

 The Instructors of Acoustic Corner – It was an interesting challenge to ‘fabricate’ this image at this scale.
-First time using an patterned final layer to tie everything together.
+First time using a patterned final layer to tie everything together.
 These wonderful musicians were our instructors when we owned the music store, and this was taken just before the annual concert in 2012.
 40″ x 17″.
 Private Collection

 Comments are closed.